Forgot password

 The narrative of Nobody Wants to Die is a tad confusing, especially if you only played once.
 Knowing the voice of Jane Salma at the end of the game isn’t truly her is the first step in understanding Nobody Wants to Die.

-The “murderer” as we know it is actually part of James, being a twisted version of himself that’s creating delusions that result in violent outbursts.
+The “murderer” as we know it is actually part of James, a twisted version of himself that’s creating delusions that result in violent outbursts.

 Jane Salma who resides in Sara’s body through the entire story isn’t the antagonist we’re told to believe.
-Instead, Salma is protecting herself from James, who is detaching from reality, because of his ichorite.
+Instead, Salma is protecting herself from James, who’s detaching from reality, because of his ichorite.
 The murderer’s voice speaks harshly on the immortality system, expressing its hatred towards those who choose to sit in silence while the ichorite becomes more damaged with each immortality cycle.
 It’s confirmed “the murderer” is in fact in James’ mind upon killing Salma and still hearing the murderer speak to you.

 Ending one

 James is killed by “the murderer” (Salma defending herself).
-Unable to protect Sara’s body, he lets Salma escape, still believing that the murder resides in her, not him.
+Unable to protect Sara’s body, he lets Salma escape, still believing the murderer resides in her, not him.
 He continues to be plagued by his guilt regarding Rachel, and now with his failure to bring Sara’s true body back to her.
 His mind is still tethered to the ichorite as he falls further into his dark abyss.

 Ending two